chitwan27/chitwan27.github.io/_projects/Line Arrange Plugin.md

 categories: [project]
 ---

-### This is a plugin for Obsidian that allows one to shuffle, reverse, or sort lines, using either visual width or lexical order as per need.
+### This is an Obsidian plugin to shuffle, reverse, or sort lines, using either visual width or lexical order.

 ---